 12. The In-house Bistro at ITH (Promo)

-International Travellers’ Hostel’s in-house bistro offers a delicious vegetarian & vegan menu.
-Ranging from freshly brewed traditional Indian Masala Chai to authentically percolated Italian Coffee; from Dal-Bhaat (Lentil Curry-Rice) to thin crust Pizza – our menu has been thoughtfully curated to gratify your taste buds!
+International Travellers’ Hostel’s in-house bistro offers a delicious vegetarian & vegan à la carte menu.
+From freshly brewed traditional Indian Masala Chai to authentically percolated Italian Coffee; from Dal-Bhaat (Lentil Curry-Rice) to thin crust Pizza – our menu has been thoughtfully curated to gratify your taste buds!

 We offer plenty of cozy indoor & outdoor seating, including a beautiful green garden and a terrace.